liferay-design/liferay.design/src/markdown/careers/emea/product-designer-1.md

 A place to make a lasting impact — we strongly believe in using business as a tool for restoration.
 Think Patagonia’s commitment to the environment, just extended to the whole world.
 Some initiatives that we’ve recently worked in are fighting human trafficking, helping foster youth, and serving refugees.

--   Salary package commensurate with qualifications and experience
+- Salary package commensurate with qualifications and experience.
--   500€ and 40 hours per year to volunteer at a nonprofit of your choice
+- 40 hours per year to volunteer at a nonprofit of your choice.
--   23 working days of vacation
--   Macbook for personal and professional use
--   Flexible working hours
--   Possibility to choose between different social benefits
-    -   Health insurance
-    -   Meal vouchers
-    -   Transportation vouchers
-    -   Kindergarden
-    -   Parking
-    -   Gym
--   Annual investment for courses, training, and conferences
+- Room to assume responsibility and grow professionally.
--   Be part of a multidisciplinary team
+- Be part of a great team and work with designers around the world.
--   Work in a company that has strong executive support for Design
+- Work in a company that has strong executive support for Design.
+- 2 perks among insurance, gym, meal vouchers, kindergarten or public transport aid.

 ## What Do I Need to Apply?